angelozerr/tern-node-mongodb-native/README.md

 The basic structure of the project is given in the following way:

 * `node-mongodb-native.js` the tern plugin.
-* `demos/` demos with express tern plugin which use CodeMirror.
+* `demos/` demos with node-mongodb-native tern plugin which use CodeMirror.